-The Radiologist will keep everything sterile.
+The radiologist will keep everything as sterile as possible.
 Your skin will be cleaned with antiseptic, and you may have some of your body covered with a theatre towel.
-The Radiologist will use the ultrasound machine or occasionally the CT scanner to decide on the most suitable point for inserting the biopsy needle.
-Your skin will be then anaesthetised and the biopsy needle inserted into the abnormal tissue.
+The radiologist will use the CT scan to decide on the most suitable point for inserting the biopsy needle.
+Your skin will be then anaesthetised, and the biopsy needle inserted into the abnormal tissue.

-While the first part of the procedure may seem to take a while, actually doing the biopsy does not take very long at all and the needle may be in and out so quickly that you barely notice it.
+While the first part of the procedure may seem to take a while, actually performing the biopsy does not take very long at all, and the needle may be in and out so quickly that you barely notice it.